annesteenbeek/console_workshop/slides.md

 - command-not-found (suggest package on command not found)

 # Other cool tools:
-- Ranger: a file explorer for in your terminal [https://github.com/ranger/ranger]
+- Ranger: a file explorer for in your terminal [](https://github.com/ranger/ranger)
-- LSD: an alternative and better ls [https://github.com/lsd-rs/lsd]
+- LSD: an alternative and better ls [](https://github.com/lsd-rs/lsd)
-- bat: a better cat [https://github.com/sharkdp/bat]
+- bat: a better cat [](https://github.com/sharkdp/bat)

 # General tips
-- `tab` is your friend, use it! (fuzzy autocomplete)
+- `tab` is your friend, use it!
 - `ctrl-r` is your friend
 - Try to not use your mouse, it WILL become easyer
 - Learn a little bit vim bindings (hjkl gg G :q! /), it works everywhere